What Is Aspiration?

-- Feel food stuck in your throat
+- Feel something stuck in your throat

-- Hurt when you swallow, or it's hard to do so
+- Hurt when you swallow, or it's hard to do

 - Cough while or after you eat or drink